 - Removal of hanging skin on any part of the body.
 Examples include plastic surgery procedures called abdominoplasty and brachioplasty, unless medically necessary for the treatment of Gender Dysphoria. - 2.
 Medical and surgical treatment of excessive sweating (hyperhidrosis). - 3.
 Medical and surgical treatment for snoring, except when provided as a part of treatment for documented obstructive sleep apnea. - 4.
 Rehabilitation services and Manipulative Treatment to improve general physical conditions that are provided to reduce potential risk factors, where improvement is not expected, including routine, long-term or maintenance/preventive treatment. - 5.
 Rehabilitation services for speech therapy except as required for treatment of a speech impairment or speech dysfunction that results from Injury, stroke, cancer, or Congenital Anomaly. - 6.
 Habilitative services or therapies for the purpose of general well-being or condition in the absence of a disabling condition. - 7.
-Outpatient cognitive rehabilitation therapy except as Medically Necessary following a post-traumatic brain Injury or stroke. - 8.
-Physiological treatments and procedures that result in the same therapeutic effects when performed on the same body region during the same visit or office encounter. - 9.
-Biofeedback. - Services for the evaluation and treatment of TMJ, whether the services are considered to be medical or dental in nature. - 11.
+Physiological treatments and procedures that result in the same therapeutic effects when performed on the same body region during the same visit or office encounter. - 8.
+Biofeedback. - Services for the evaluation and treatment of TMJ, whether the services are considered to be medical or dental in nature. - 7.
 Upper and lower jawbone surgery, and jaw alignment.
-This exclusion does not apply to reconstructive jaw surgery required for you because of a Congenital Anomaly, acute traumatic Injury, dislocation, tumors, cancer or obstructive sleep apnea. - 12.
-Non-surgical treatment of obesity, except as covered under Section 1: Covered Health Care Services, Obesity- Weight Loss counseling. - 13.
+This exclusion does not apply to reconstructive jaw surgery when there is a facial skeletal abnormality and associated functional medical impairment.. - 8.
+Non-surgical treatment of obesity, except as covered under Section 1: Covered Health Care Services, Obesity- Weight Loss counseling. - 9.
 Stand-alone multi-disciplinary tobacco cessation programs.
 These are programs that usually include health care providers specializing in tobacco cessation and may include a psychologist, social worker or other licensed or certified professionals.
-The programs usually include intensive psychological support, behavior modification techniques and medications to control cravings. - 14.
+The programs usually include intensive psychological support, behavior modification techniques and medications to control cravings. - 10.
 Breast reduction surgery that is determined to be a Cosmetic Procedure.
-This exclusion does not apply to breast reduction surgery which the Claims Administrator determines is requested to treat a physiologic functional impairment or to coverage required by the Women's Health and Cancer Rights Act of 1998 for which Benefits are described under Reconstructive Procedures in Section 1: Covered Health Care Services.
+This exclusion does not apply to breast reduction surgery which the Claims Administrator determines is requested to treat a physiologic functional impairment or to coverage required by the Women's Health and Cancer Rights Act of 1998 for which Benefits are described under Reconstructive Procedures in Section 1: Covered Health Care Services. - 11.
+Helicobacter pylori (H. pylori) serologic testing.

-- 15. Helicobacter pylori (H. pylori) serologic testing. - 16.
-Intracellular micronutrient testing. - 17.
-Health care services provided in the emergency department of a Hospital or Alternate Facility that are not for an Emergency. - 18.
-Cellular and Gene Therapy services not received from a Designated Provider. - 19.
+- 12. Intracellular micronutrient testing. - 13.
+Health care services provided in the emergency department of a Hospital or Alternate Facility that are not for an Emergency. - 14.
+Cellular and Gene Therapy services not received from a Designated Provider. - 18.
 Habilitative services or therapies for the purpose of general well-being or condition in the absence of a disabling condition.